Sitetheory/Sitetheory-Docs/Overview/Components.rst

 Sitetheory is designed to make it easy for designers to create beautiful websites that are highly interactive and functional.
 We wanted to separate design and code as much as possible, so that a designer could easily build HTML/CSS without having to stumble around intimidating code.
 And yet, we want to allow hard core developers unlimited creativity to implement complex javascript if necessary.
 To make this possible, we've adopted the Angular framework (full MVC) which has a great templating system for designers, with beautiful pre-built components for the most common use cases and a few components of our own for our custom needs.
 Then either the designer or a programmer can add logic to their design using Angular syntax, pull dynamic data from APIs, and create a rich experience.
 At any time the designer can go into an existing dynamic page, and easily edit the design without being too concerned about creating development bugs.
 If a developer needs to implement complex features, they have full access to the javascript through our Stratus framework, or they can use require.js to require third party libraries and implement any feature they want.

 A component could be a simple display field to show the value of an entity, a text field that allows editing the value of an entity property, or it can be like a complex media selector that shows you all the elements you have selected and allows you to upload or select new media.
 Components render a template and add functionality to the page so the designer can control the user experience.
 Most components are set to auto-save changes, so the experience is much more responsive than traditional forms.
 Components are used extensively throughout the CMS admin and Live Edit mode.

+See our :doc:`Stratus-Components documentation </1.0/Overview/Stratus-Components>` for specifics about custom components we already built.

 #######